OliverOakley/project_two/README.md

 * build: ./serviceN - Tells the container what to build, and from where.
 * image: serviceN:latest - Defines what image to use.
 * ports: - Configures the port for the service.
+Now, if I run the command 'docker-compose up -d', it will create all four services.

 ## CI/CD Server - Jenkins:
 ### Jenkins Setup: